facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-kitchensink.expect.md

 [ReactForget] Todo: (BuildHIR::node.lowerReorderableExpression) Expression type 'CallExpression' cannot be safely reordered (55:55)

 [ReactForget] Todo: (BuildHIR::node.lowerReorderableExpression) Expression type 'BinaryExpression' cannot be safely reordered (53:53)

-[ReactForget] InvalidReact: (BuildHIR::lowerAssignment) Assigning to an identifier defined outside the function scope is not supported.
-(64:64)

-[ReactForget] InvalidReact: (BuildHIR::lowerAssignment) Assigning to an identifier defined outside the function scope is not supported.
-(65:65)
 ```